datastaxdevs/workshop-microservices-java/README.md

 ![TodoBackendClient](https://github.com/DataStax-Academy/microservices-java-workshop-online/blob/master/z-materials/images/describe-output-cqlconsole.png?raw=true)

 **✅ Step 5c.
-Fix Unit Test `CrudWithCassandraDriverIntegrationTest`:** This is time to insert values into the table and extract values from it.
+Fix Unit Test `CrudWithCassandraDriverIntegrationTest`:** We will insert values into the table and extract values from it.

-Locate [CrudWithCassandraDriverIntegrationTest](./todobackend-cassandra/src/test/java/com/datastax/samples/astra/CrudWithCassandraDriverIntegrationTest.java) class and specially method `test_Insert()`.
-Fix the test and execute it with the following command.
+Locate [CrudWithCassandraDriverIntegrationTest](./todobackend-cassandra/src/test/java/com/datastax/samples/astra/CrudWithCassandraDriverIntegrationTest.java#L66) class and specially method `test_Insert()`.
+Fix the test and execute it with the following commands.

 - Execute your test (solution is provided at the bottom of the class)